oubani/cheat-sheet/React-testing-library/README.md

 3. iteract with those elements

-4. Assert that the results are as expected
+4. Assert that the results are as what we expected

 ## Query methods